What should I do if I need to miss an academic commitment in order to attend a job interview?

 - the end date of your requested absence;

 - the arrangements you will make for making up for any missed commitments.

 Departmental approval will be confirmed by email.
 Whilst reasonable requests will normally be treated sympathetically, you should not make any assumptions in advance.
 Such approval will apply only in respect of the academic commitment(s) listed and agreed, and not to any other deadlines, assessments or classes.
 In particular, you should not expect to be excused from submitting weekly problems; rather, you are responsible for planning ahead to meet these deadlines.

 Please note that the above procedure applies only to physics academic commitments.
 If you are taking modules in other departments then you will need to contact those departments separately.

-If you have any questions about the procedure then please speak with the Teaching Administrator.
+If you have any questions about the procedure then please speak with the Learning and Teaching Manager.

 (If you are resident in college then you should also follow the college's signing-out procedures if you need to be away for any reason.)